-Moreover, the NC3 has been designated to act as the National Coordination Centre (NCC) for Luxembourg within the Network of National Coordination Centres, established by EU regulation 2021/887, creating a European Cybersecurity Competence Centre (ECCC) that will be located in Bucharest.
+Moreover, the NC3 has been designated to act as the National Coordination Centre (NCC) for Luxembourg within the Network of National Coordination Centres, established by EU regulation 2021/887, creating a European Cybersecurity Competence Centre (ECCC) is be located in Bucharest.

-The National Coordination Centre Luxembourg (NCC-LU) serves as the single information point for the ECCC, for the European Network of National Coordination Centres (NCC’s) and for the national stakeholders in Luxembourg.
+The National Coordination Centre Luxembourg (NCC-LU) serves as the single information point for the ECCC, for the European Network of National Coordination Centres (NCCs) and the national stakeholders in Luxembourg.

-The ECCC, together with its NCC network, have been created by the Commission in 2021 in order to increase Europe’s cybersecurity capacities and competitiveness and to build a strong Cybersecurity Community.
+The ECCC, together with its NCC network, was created by the Commission in 2021 in order to increase Europe’s cybersecurity capacities and competitiveness and to build a strong Cybersecurity Community.
 The main aim of this new initiative is to create coordination from the top level to the bottom of the chain in the European cybersecurity environment.
-The ECCC and the Network are furthermore intended to pool investment in cybersecurity research, technology, and industrial development and to better coordinate planning by the EU’s Horizon Europe and Digital Europe funding programs.
+Furthermore, the ECCC and the Network are intended to pool investment in cybersecurity research, technology, and industrial development and to coordinate better planning by the EU’s Horizon Europe and Digital Europe funding programs.
 The NCC-LU is particularly active in the network of NCC's, co-chairing two of its 4 working groups.

-The NCC-LU is thus designed to foster a European and Luxembourgish Cybersecurity Ecosystem, as well as to ensure coordination within the NCC network, with one Centre per member state.
-The focus of activities is on open, agile and, adaptive cooperation between different stakeholders, to promote synergies and mutual understanding.
-Key attributes of the NCC-LU include connecting different capabilities and stakeholders in order to prevent fragmentation.
-Networking shall help to build a safe, resilient, and trustworthy ecosystem.
+The NCC-LU is thus designed to foster a European and Luxembourgish Cybersecurity Ecosystem, and ensure coordination within the NCC network, with one Centre per member state.
+Activities focus on open, agile and adaptive cooperation between different stakeholders, to promote synergies and mutual understanding.
+Key attributes of the NCC-LU include connecting different capabilities and stakeholders to prevent fragmentation.
+Networking helps to build a safe, resilient, and trustworthy ecosystem.